maciekdt/Draughts/README.md

 # Draughts
-My very old draughts game web application project
+My simple web draughts game from the childhood.
+Very sentimental one :)